Simulation-Based Inference Benchmark for Weak Lensing Cosmology: Conclusion and discussion

 Full-field inference is the optimal form of inference as it aims to perform inference without any loss of information.
 This kind of inference is based on a simulation model known as a simulator, forward model, or Bayesian hierarchical model in cases where the model is hierarchical.
 There are two ways of conducting full-field inference from this forward model: through explicit or implicit inference.
 The first way can be applied when the forward model is explicit.
 This means that the field-based joint likelihood $p(x = x_0|\theta,z)$ can be evaluated and thus sampled through sampling schemes such as MCMC.
-The second one can be used when only simulations are available, in this case, it is said that the likelihood is implicit.
-While it is possible to perform implicit inference directly at the pixel level by feeding the maps to the neural density estimator \citep{dai2024multiscale}, it is usually more robust and careful to decompose it into two steps: first performing a lossless compression and then performing the implicit inference on this sufficient statistics.
+The second one can be used when only simulations are available; in this case, it is said that the likelihood is implicit.
+While it is possible to perform implicit inference directly at the pixel level by feeding the maps to the neural density estimator \citep{dai2024multiscale}, it is usually more robust and safe to break it down into two steps: first performing a lossless compression, and second performing the implicit inference on these sufficient statistics.
 Specifically, in this work, sufficient statistics are built using an optimal neural-based compression based on the maximization of the mutual information $I(\theta, t)$ between the cosmological parameters $\theta$ and the summary statistics $t$.
-But other compression schemes, requiring fewer or zero simulations, could be used while still offering very good quality summary statistics \citep{10.1093/mnras/staa3165}.
-Additionally, the advent of transfer learning could offer a way for performing compression with fewer simulations; this is left for future work.
+However, other compression schemes, requiring fewer or zero simulations, could be used while still offering very good quality summary statistics \citep{10.1093/mnras/staa3165}.
+Additionally, the advent of transfer learning could offer a way of performing compression with fewer simulations; this is left for future work.

-This work aimed to answer the following questions: which full-field inference methods require the minimum number of simulations?
-Is differentiability useful for implicit full-field inference?

-To answer these questions, we have introduced a benchmark that compares various methods to perform weak lensing full-field inference.
-For our benchmark, we used \sbilens's differentiable forward model, which can generate log-normal convergence maps at the quality expected for the tenth year of LSST.
+This work aimed to find which full-field inference methods require the minimum number of simulations and if differentiability is useful for implicit full-field inference.
+To answer these questions, we introduced a benchmark that compares various methods to perform weak lensing full-field inference.
+For our benchmark, we used \sbilens's differentiable forward model, which generates log-normal convergence maps imitating a simplified version of the LSST Y10 quality.
 We evaluated the performance of several inference strategies by evaluating the constraints on $(\Omega_c, \Omega_b, \sigma_8, h_0, n_s, w_0)$, specifically using the C2ST metric.